Professors Aidoo, Hanson, Lovell, Mueller, Price, Robinson, and Sutterer

 CE 110 Computer Applications and GIS 4R-0L-4C W Pre: None

-An introduction to problem solving, structured programming, and spatial analysis using spreadsheets, databases, and geographical information systems (GIS).
+An introduction to problem solving, structured programming, and spatial analysis using databases, computational software, and geographical information systems (GIS).
 Students will develop algorithms useful to civil engineering computation and design using these tools.
-This will include the development of programmed spreadsheets functions using structured programming concepts.
+This will include the development of tools using structured programming concepts.
 Students will perform various spatial analysis techniques using GIS software including the use, collection, creation, and analysis of spatial data.

 CE 111 Geographical Information Systems 2R-0L-2C W Pre: None